siphenathin/siphenathin/README.md

 <h3> 💻 &nbsp;About Me </h3>

-- 😎 &nbsp; Knowledgeable Junior Software Developer skilled in analytics and agile development.
+- 😎 &nbsp; I like to identify myself as a Junior Software Developer, System Analyst, Business Analyst, Data Scientist who skilled in analytics and agile development.
 I have a sound and basic experience in technologies and systems listed below under tech stack.
 Committed to ensuring that I am a good team player.
 Experienced in working with teams of professionals to achieve the highest level of successful production.